NCI-Team/netbox-container-build/README.md

 3. download-vs-code-server.sh

 The only file we will update and edit is the `dev-image-creator.sh` because it has the extensions we want on our dev-netbox-backend.
-To add new extensions all you need to do it to add an extension for path and it tag into the `extensions` dictonary like that:
+To add new extensions all you need to do it to add an extension and it tag as a `key` and the creator as a `value` into the `extensions` dictonary like that:
 ```
 ["vscode-pylance-2023.5.21"]="ms-python"
 ```